parthshandilya2007-ai/Sahayak_AI/README.md

 # 👥 Contributors

-This project was developed collaboratively by the **Sahayak AI Team**.
+This project was developed collaboratively by the ** Team Codelith **.

 | Name | Contribution |
 |------|-------------|